artemirza/BulkInsert/README.md

 - **Batch Processing**: Read the CSV file in manageable batches (e.g., 10,000 rows per batch) to prevent memory overload.
 - **Incremental Insertion**: Process each batch individually and insert it into the database before moving to the next batch.
-- **Optimized Duplicate Detection**: Track records that have already been inserted into the database to ensure accurate duplicate handling across batches.

 ---